 Taming the Tangles: Hair brushing and our senses

-For many parents, hair brushing is a simple part of the daily routine.
-But for children with autism, ADHD, sensory processing disorder (SPD), and other issues this seemingly easy task can become a source of anxiety, discomfort, and even trigger meltdowns.
+For most people, hair brushing is a simple part of the daily routine.
+But for those with autism, ADHD, sensory processing disorder (SPD), and other issues this seemingly easy task can become a source of anxiety, discomfort, and even trigger meltdowns.

-Understanding why hair brushing can be such a challenge and finding strategies and techniques that work for your child can make a world of difference.
+Understanding why hair brushing can be such a challenge and finding strategies and techniques that work can make a world of difference.

-Why Do Kids with Sensory Issues Dislike Hair Brushing?
+Why Do Some People with Sensory Issues Dislike Hair Brushing?

-1. Tactile Sensitivity - their scalp can feel sensitive: The sensation of bristles on the scalp, the pulling of hair, and even the feeling of hair being touched can be incredibly painful or distressing for kids with sensory sensitivities.
-Their scalp may be more sensitive than that of a neurotypical child, making hair brushing feel like a painful, intense experience.
+1. Tactile Over-reactivity - their scalp can feel sensitive: The sensation of bristles on the scalp, the pulling of hair, and even the feeling of hair being touched can be incredibly painful or distressing.
+Their scalp may be more sensitive than that of a neurotypical person, making hair brushing feel like a painful, intense experience.

-2. Auditory Sensitivity - hypersensitive to noise: The sound of the brush moving through their hair or even the snap of a detangling spray bottle can be loud and startling to a child who is sensitive to noise.
+2. Auditory Over-reactivity - hypersensitive to noise: The sound of the brush moving through their hair or even the snap of a detangling spray bottle can be loud and startling.

 3. Loss of Control - having someone tugging/pulling at your hair: Hair brushing can feel like an invasion of personal space, especially when someone else is doing it.
 For someone who struggles to regulate their senses, this can feel overwhelming.

-4. Memory of Pain - those awful knots: If a child has experienced a particularly painful or negative hair brushing session in the past, they may anticipate that all future brushing will be equally uncomfortable.
+4. Memory of Pain - those awful knots: If an individual has experienced a particularly painful or negative hair brushing session in the past, they may anticipate that all future brushing will be equally uncomfortable.
+Memories are intricately linked with sensory experiences.

 The Impact of Societal Expectations

-A child’s appearance can often be closely scrutinized, and parents can feel pressure to present their kids as neat and well-groomed.
-For children with sensory processing issues, this pressure can become another layer of stress.
+Someone's appearance can often be closely scrutinised, and parents in particular, can feel pressure to present their children as neat and well-groomed.
+For the individual themselves, this pressure can become another layer of stress.
 Parents may feel judged when their child’s hair is messy or unbrushed, but forcing a child into a grooming routine that they find distressing can be counterproductive.

-It’s important to balance societal expectations with your child’s sensory needs.
+It’s important to balance societal expectations with individual sensory needs.
 Hair may not always be perfectly styled, and that’s okay.
-Your child’s comfort and well-being come first, and finding ways to make hair brushing more tolerable is a more compassionate goal than striving for a polished look.
+Comfort and well-being should come first, and finding ways to make hair brushing more tolerable is a more compassionate goal than striving for a polished look.

 Techniques to Try

-While every child is unique, here are some strategies that might help make hair brushing more manageable, and we also have some product suggestions that may be helpful (these include affiliate links, which earn us a small commission at no extra cost to you).
+While everyone is unique, here are some strategies that might help make hair brushing more manageable, and we also have some product suggestions that may be helpful.

 1. Sensory-Friendly Brushes: Soft, flexible bristles are less likely to cause discomfort than hard bristles.
 Some brushes are specifically designed for sensitive scalps and can help reduce the sensory impact of brushing.